 - B2B Meetings.

-- To meet the experts in the field in Water Microbiology.
+- To meet the experts in the field of Water Microbiology.

 - To share the knowledge with doctors and Scientists.

-- To meet investors from different sector of Healthcare.
+- To meet investors from a different sector of Healthcare.

 - To develop collaborations between Academic and Business.